Claim-evidence-reasoning Cer Model Evaluating The Effect Of Mutation Answers

 From Bench to Bedside: Translational Implications

 The ultimate test of any claim in cancer biology is its translational relevance.
-When the CER workflow yields a reliable mechanistic insight—such as the KRAS G12D‑driven glycolytic addiction described above—several downstream steps become possible:
+When the CER workflow yields a strong mechanistic insight—such as the KRAS G12D‑driven glycolytic addiction described above—several downstream steps become possible:

 1. Biomarker Development – Elevated lactate or expression of HK2 could serve as non‑invasive biomarkers to identify patients likely harboring KRAS G12D‑driven tumors.